PokeRogueMOD/PyPoRoMOD/README.md

 > [!IMPORTANT]
-> **⚠️ The content of this repo is a proof of concept and is for educational purposes only! ⚠️**
+> **The content of this repo is a proof of concept and is for educational purposes only!**

-> [!TIP]
-> <ins>**I fixed the API implementation.
-Everything should work again!
-(12. June 2024)**</ins>

 > [!CAUTION]
-> This tool can cause your account to be flagged, I have had no problems so far, but be warned, you can read about it [here](https://www.reddit.com/r/pokerogue/comments/1d8ldlw/a_cheating_and_account_deletionwipe_followup/)!
+> **This tool can cause your account to be flagged, I have had no problems so far, but be warned, you can read about it [here](https://www.reddit.com/r/pokerogue/comments/1d8ldlw/a_cheating_and_account_deletionwipe_followup/)!**

-> [!Note]
+>
-> Since i dont want any drama, but just dont want false claims to be spread around users and devs, i made the statement with proof that i made the egg generator and are not "overflowing values", this is a fun tool to glich accounts, so use it only on a test account, the account will be 100% flagged with this tool, but its only for the account you use, not ip related as far as i know, but i will never know since i dont play ladder or multiplayer!
-And yes I use ChatGPT 4o if you want to have a video tutorial how I do everything and what my tipps are with ChatGPT let me know im allways happy to share my knowlage.
-You can use my code for your project, the only thing that would be nice is a comment in the code saying its from me, or a mention in the readme, even if its at the bottom of the page.
-I will not take any legal action even if you "steal" my code without proper licensing, so feel free to explore it yourself!
+> _Remember to be alert at all times.
+Stay aware of your surroundings._

 # PyPoRoMOD